 In lessons you will see:

 •We use Power Maths scheme of work to support our teaching.

 •We are spending longer on one problem or concept.

 •Whole class participation with pupils taught together.

 •Independent practise time where pupils apply their new knowledge in multiple ways.

-•Pupils talking to each other to secure their learning and try out ideas.
+•Pupils using practical resources and talking to each other to secure their learning and try out ideas.

 •Teachers targeting questions to individuals to deepen their knowledge.